MrManiacc/vClient/README.md

 ---
 ### Issues
-If you find issues, please report them on our [issue tracker](http://bugs.vizun.org).
+If you find issues, please report them on our [issue tracker](http://vizunproject.atlassian.com).

 #### Contribute
 We are an open source project!
 We encourage, welcome, and _need_ your contributions.
 If you can't contribute then another part of the open source workflow is to have our users submitting bug reports, etc. We welcome any kind of contribution.
-If you would like to help with the code, please note that we are officially using _Gradle_ for building.
-Please take a look at some [more information](http://vizun.org/developer.php) regarding our Developer Team!
+If you would like to help with the code, please note that we are officially using _Maven_ for building.
+Please take a look at some [more information](CONTRIBUTING.md) regarding our Developer Team!